What Are the NAIC’s Suitability Guidelines?

 What Training Requirements Are Mandated by the NAIC?

-Insurers or agents in states that have adopted the NAIC Model Regulation must complete a general four-hour annuity continuing education, or CE, course.
+Insurers or agents in states that have adopted the NAIC Model Regulation must complete a general four-hour annuity training course.
 The course must be administered by an educational vendor approved by the department of insurance.

-The Model Regulation states that annuity-specific training includes the following information:
+The Model Regulation states that annuity-specific training must include the following information:

-- Identification of the parties to an annuity
+- How to identify the parties of an annuity

-- How product-specific annuity contract features affect the consumer
+- Product-specific annuity contract features and how they affect the consumer

-- Application of income taxation of qualified and non-qualified annuities
+- Income taxation of qualified and non-qualified annuities

 - Primary uses of annuities

-- Appropriate standard of conduct, sales practices, replacement and disclosure requirements
+- Appropriate standards of conduct, sales practices, replacements and disclosure requirements

 Are There Other Certifications Required To Sell Annuities?

 Agents should be licensed in the state they sell the annuities in.
-The licensing process can vary by state, but most agents engage in product-specific and carrier-specific training to be knowledgeable about their business lines.
+The licensing process can vary by state, but most agents engage in product-specific and carrier-specific training, along with continuing education or CE courses, to be knowledgeable about their business lines.

 What Are the Annuity Suitability Training Requirements by State?

-As a consumer, you may want to verify the level of training your insurer has completed before making your purchase.
+As a consumer, you may want to verify the level of training your insurer, agent or broker has completed before making your purchase.

 Source: Quest CE